 King George V and Stanlake Meadow

-These areas are well known to most of us, but have you checked out the fitness trail (wear gloves and bring hand sanitizer) at Stanlake Meadow or the wildflower area in KGV?
-You do not need a dog to go walking so make the most of our green spaces as part of your daily exercise routine.
+These areas are well known to most of us, but have you checked out the fitness trail at Stanlake Meadow or the wildflower area and grass labyrinth in King George V recreation ground.

 Charvil Meadows and Charvil Country Park